Topological skyrmion phases of matter: INTRODUCTION

-A key feature of these topological phases results from the invariant being computed as the topological charge of the ground state spin expectation value in the Brillouin zone: in a $2N \times 2N$ $(N>1)$ system with non-negligible spin-orbit coupling, the magnitude of the ground state spin expectation value vector at each point in the Brillouin zone can change as spin is not conserved.
-The topological charge is stable when this vector is finite in magnitude everywhere in the Brillouin zone, which occurs for virtually all points of the phase space explored here.
-For a very small subset of the phase diagram, however, this vector can go to zero in magnitude at certain points in the Brillouin zone, permitting a topological phase transition by which the skyrmion number changes without the closing of any energy gaps.
-This is the most significant result of the paper as it is the first counterexample to the ``flat band'' limit assumption.
-This is the assumption that two insulators are topologically equivalent if they can be connected by smooth changes of the Hamiltonian while the band gap remains finite.
-Given a general band insulator described by a single particle Hamiltonian, a topologically-equivalent insulator, according to the ``flat band'' limit assumption, can be constructed by setting the energy of all occupied bands to be equal and negative, and all unoccupied bands to be equal and positive.~\cite{turner2010}
+When crossing some points in phase space, however, the ground state spin expectation value vector can pass through zero in magnitude smoothly at certain points in the Brillouin zone without the need for closing of an energy gap, permitting a topological phase transition by which the skyrmion number changes discretely from one integer value to another without the closing of any energy gaps in an effectively non-interacting system, without breaking the protecting symmetries of the topological phase.
+This is the most significant result of the paper as it is the first counterexample to the ``flat band'' limit assumption: given a general band insulator described by a single particle Hamiltonian, a topologically-equivalent ``flat band'' insulator, according to the ``flat band'' limit assumption, can be constructed by setting the energy of all occupied bands to be equal and negative, and all unoccupied bands to be equal and positive through smooth changes of the Hamiltonian while the band gap remains finite~\cite{turner2010}.
+If a topological phase transition can occur in an effectively non-interacting system without the breaking of the protecting symmetry and without the closing of an energy gap, as we describe here, the ``flat band'' Hamiltonian constructed in this way is no longer guaranteed to be topologically equivalent to the original Hamiltonian in general, and the ``flat band'' limit assumption therefore does not always hold.

 The ``flat band'' limit assumption is widespread and foundational in study of topological phases of matter, used, for instance, in the construction of the entanglement spectrum~\cite{fidkowski_2010, turner2010}, Wilson loops~\cite{alexandradinata2014}, and classification schemes such as the ten-fold way~\cite{Ryu_2010, schnyder_2008}.
+Our work therefore indicates these foundational methods and classification schemes must be reconsidered.